Acts 1 - John Karmelich

 d)

-Testament), may be more the apostles doing and not God.
+Testament), may be more the apostles' doing, and not God.

 iv)

-Matthias" side, but don't have any overwhelming proof.
+"pro-Matthias" side, but don't have any overwhelming proof.
 It's one of those things that can be fun to talk about, but I don't see

 18.

-Next week, one of the
+Next week, one of

-"The" Pentecost.
+"Pentecost."
 Details to come next week.

 19.

-pray.
-Father, we thank you for these lesson on the Acts of the
+Let's pray.
+Father, we thank you for these

-early apostle leaders.
-With these 12 men, you have laid
+lessons on the Acts of the early apostle leaders.
+With these 12 men, you have laid the foundation of the work you want us

-the patterns, that would help us to grow in our faith, to become better
+to grow in our faith, to become better servants, and to become better ministers